-To transform the Huron River corridor into a destination for people at home and beyond our immediate area, we are encouraging local river communities along to face the river instead of away from it.
+To transform the Huron River corridor into a destination for people at home and beyond our immediate area, we are encouraging local river communities to face the river instead of away from it.
 We partner with public and private entities to develop the 104-mile Huron River Water Trail to make it easy for river recreationists to enjoy amenities along their journey.

 In Milford, Dexter, Ann Arbor, Ypsilanti, and Flat Rock, water trail users are greeted by FOUR-SIDED STONE KIOSKS with information about the HRWT and trail-based amenities in each town.

-These benches on the riverside are a welcome respite for visitors
+These benches on the riverside are a welcome respite for visitors.

 Canoe and Kayak Lockers

 We created an inspired design for safe and attractive storage solutions in the Trail Towns.
-A prototype is installed in Ann Arbor’s Bandemer Park..
+A prototype is installed in Ann Arbor’s Bandemer Park.

-Heritage Interpretive Plan
+Trail Town Interpretive Plan

 Ypsilanti’s Automotive Heritage Trail District

 The district spans from downtown Ypsilanti to the Ford Lake Dam and connects trail users to the community’s auto and labor movement history through interpretive signs with MotorCities and audio stories.
+Click here to listen to some short interviews about the history of the auto heritage district.

 TRAIL TOWN VISIONING AND PLANNING